 Despite it not been a classic, the 0-0 draw between Denmark and Republic of Ireland in Copenhagen last night made for compelling viewing.

 Although being all square on paper, and the Irish having home advantage to look forward to, the Danes are still favourites to qualify for the World Cup at 14/19 with Betfair.

 — FAIreland ⚽️?? (@FAIreland) November 11, 2017

 From Martin O’Neill’s perspective, it was the sort of performance I imagine he wanted.
-Similar in style to the 1-0 win over Wales to get to the play-offs by Ireland, except this time there was no goal on the break.
+Similar in style to the 1-0 win over Wales to get to the play-offs by Ireland.
+Except this time there was no goal on the break.

-With Ireland not renowned for their goal scoring, they know that a clean sheet at the Aviva Stadium on Tuesday is all but imperative to Ireland’s chances of making it to Russia.
+With Ireland not renowned for their goal scoring, they know that a clean sheet at the Aviva Stadium on Tuesday is all but imperative to their chances of making it to Russia.

 A sobering thought for the Irish fans, and is probably why the Danes remain the favourites.

 Ireland also don’t concede many, and I don’t expect to see Martin O’Neill changing his tactics much despite being at home.
-I imagine the Irish will sit tight, and hope to catch the Danes on the break, or from a set piece.
+I imagine they will sit tight, and hope to catch the Danes on the break, or from a set piece.

 I think Under 1.5 Goals has a more than decent chance here, although the odds will be tight.
 This is also a match that I wouldn’t be surprised to see go to Penalties.